CLICK HERE TO VISIT INTELLIGENT NEST’S TOY STORE!

-Toys receive a recommendation if they are:
+Toys for children (birth to age five) receive a recommendation if they:

-– Safe & developmentally appropriate
+- Are safe & developmentally appropriate

-– Possess multiple educational functions of play
+- Possess multiple educational functions to facilitate play

 1) “Sophie the Giraffe” by Vulli: Expensive, but worth every penny!

 2) Noggin Stik by SmartNoggin: Responsive to baby’s touch & great for clutching and mouthing